lnshewmo/School_District_Analysis/README.md

 The school summary did not change with the exception of THS percentages.

-This table shows the school summary after the 9th grade THS data was removed.
+This table shows the school summary after the 9th grade THS data was replaced with `Nan`s.
+It has been sorted in decending order of total students.

 ![school_summary](Resources/school_summary.png)